chainguard-dev/edu/content/open-source/melange/getting-started-with-melange.md

 2022/08/05 14:57:29 writing signed index to apkINDEX.tar.gz
 2022/08/05 14:57:29 signed index apkINDEX.tar.gz with key ../../melange.rsa
 ```

-_Note: this step will be automated in the near future._
+_Note: It is currently in the roadmap of the melange project to [automate this step](https://github.com/chainguard-dev/melange/issues/96), so that the package index is built automatically when you run the melange build command._

-## 4 — Building a Container Image with apko
+## Step 5 — Building a Container Image with apko

 With the apk packages and apk index in place, you can now build a container image and have your apk(s) installed within it.

-Create a new file called `apko.yaml` on your current folder:
+Create a new file called `apko.yaml` in your `~/hello-minicli` directory:

 ```shell
 nano apko.yaml